axiomgaming/lostark_theory/README.md

       $f(x) = 0.98(1.5x + 1)$
     - Damage increase percentage:
       $g(x) = { 0.98(1.5x + 1) \over (1x + 1) }$
-    - In this table, column headings are your crit rate and row headings are your pre-KBW crit rate (100% for basic characters with no other effects applied).
-You want to be at or above 16%, otherwise a different engraving likely offers a higher damage increase.
+    - In this table, column headings are your crit rate and row headings are your pre-KBW crit damage bonus (100% for basic characters with no other effects applied).
+You want to be at or above 16%, or roughly the same as Cursed Doll, otherwise a different engraving likely offers a higher damage increase.

 | $g(x,y)$ |     40    |     45    |     50    |     55    |     60    |     65    |     70    |     75    |     80    |     85    |     90    |     95    |    100    |
 |----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|